muchimi/JoystickGremlinEx/README.md

 <!-- TOC --><a name="134016ex-pre-release"></a>
 ## 13.40.16ex (pre-release)
+### (m51)
+- Fix: Centering presets visible on non-centered curves causing an exception.
+- Improved: All curves can now force a centering mode for deadzone purposes (new "centered" option) regardless of curve type.
+This option may not make any sense on certain curve shapes but is there nonetheless if you need to force a centered deadzone on the input depending on your use-case.
+- Fix: TempoEx container conditions does not show its actions because it uses non-standard action groupings.
+- New: Vjoy Remap has a new relative option for the Set Axis mode that applies the value relatively to the current axis.
+- Fix: duplicate device list and a very confused UI when devices are connected/disconnected while GremlinEx is running.
+This was not handled correctly in m50.

 ### (m50)
-- Improved: This patch includes a significant rework of the UI (user interface) "wiring" logic to improve performance and resolve issues with highlighting options, and in particular it eliminates a problematic QT behavior that was causing numerous headaches and bugs (QT is the library under the hood that renders the UI).
+- Improved: This patch includes a significant rework of the UI (user interface) "wiring" logic to improve performance and resolve issues with highlighting options and in particular it eliminates a problematic QT behavior that was causing numerous headaches and bugs (QT is the library under the hood that renders the UI).
 The UI is significantly more responsive across the board.
 - Improved: The inputs panel (left) are more compact and use less vertical space, so less scrolling.
 - Improved: The interface to Microsoft Flight Simulator has been reworked and tested with MSFS 2024.
 The Simconnect feature to automatically switch profile modes based on the current player aircraft now has a mode locking option to freeze the mode to a specific aircraft.
 This is necessary because GremlinEx has potentially conflicting options to change modes that work well with other application but cause a loss of control if profile modes are associated with aircraft.
 The lock feature only impacts profiles using Simconnect and when automatic profile switching is enabled.
 The idea of automatic profile mode switching is each aircraft can have its own mode, with unique and inherited mappings, control curves and gated components.